Useful Tip 1 of 2:

 A good trip begins with a positive thought of confidence and a vision of action to take when overheating occurs.

-Carry with you at least 1 gallon of water (preferably 1 gallon plain water and 1 gallon of premix coolant.)
+Carry with you a roll of duct tape (for wrapping leaking hoses) and at least 1 gallon of water (preferably 1 gallon plain water and 1 gallon of premix coolant.)

 OverviewThe purpose of the cooling system is to obtain optimum performance, efficiency and emission-